-Virtualized Trusted Platforms are most valuable when our use cases call for the advantages of virtualization technology, but.
+Virtualized Trusted Platforms are most valuable when our use cases call for the advantages of virtualization technology, but the security features provided by trusted computing are also required.
 Virtualization’s advantages range from efficient use of hardware to ease of use for users to improved software monitoring.
 Trusted virtualized platforms can provide a cryptographically secure long-term identity for a virtual machine; protect secrets stored in our VM from unauthorized access; and determine the trustworthiness of a virtual machine before providing it with access to sensitive resources such as networks or files.

 Trusted Virtualized Platforms should be used when: